briansunter/graph/site/src/content/logseq/logseq-getting-started.md

 ## Start writing in daily notes

- you will see an empty page with todays date.
+Now you will see an empty page with todays date.
 This is called your "daily notes".
 It's usually my starting place for ideas.
-I just type some thoughts and start creating `[[backlinks]]` for important concepts, so I can find my notes  on when  research or writing.
+I just type some thoughts and start creating `[[backlinks]]` for important concepts, so I can find my notes later on when doing research or writing.

 Take a little bit of time to experiment writing, making backlinks, clicking the backlinks, etc.